Medical Record Costs as Recoverable Case Expenses: What Every Attorney Should Know

 • Manual Allocation

-Time-consuming manual entry in general ledger with frequent errors.
+Time-consuming manual entry in general ledger accounts with risk of misallocated costs.

 • Limited Client Reporting

-Variable per-page fees and unexpected charges that are difficult to track and recover.
+Variable per-page fees and unexpected administrative charges that complicate recovery.

 LlamaLab Solution